lurchmath/cust-parse-test/plan.md

    will want to specify how an operator associates (L/R) and have the tree be post-processed to take any `(op (op x y) z)` or` (op x (op y z))` and turn it into the correct default for that specific op.
+ - Associativity right now works well in that it will produce ASTs that are flattened, but it fails in that those ASTs will then be unable to convert to putdown because they have the wrong number of arguments for the putdown form as originally defined.
+Redesign?

 Information we may need later:
  - infinity      = '\u221e' = ∞